What are Light Emitting Diodes (LEDs)?

 LEDs can be rated in several ways, including their brightness, colour temperature, and energy efficiency.

-1. LED brightness is measured in lumens, which is a unit of measurement for the total amount of visible light emitted by a light source.
+- LED brightness is measured in lumens, it is the total amount of visible light emitted by a light source.
 The higher the number of lumens, the brighter the LED.

-2. LED colour temperature is measured in Kelvin (K) and indicates the colour of the light emitted.
-Lower colour temperatures, typically around 2700K-3000K, produce a warm, yellowish light similar to traditional incandescent bulbs, while higher colour temperatures, around 5000K-6500K, produce a cooler, bluish-white light.
+- LED colour temperature is measured in Kelvin (K) which indicates the colour of the light emitted.
+Lower colour temperatures, around 2700K-3000K. it produces a warm, yellowish light similar to incandescent bulbs. higher colour temperatures, around 5000K-6500K, produce a cooler, bluish-white light.

 Benefits of LED